Irving Convention Center station

 Parking for the station is located at North Irving Transit Center, which is 1/2 mi southeast of the station.
 A pedestrian walkway, which passes under Northwest Highway, connects the two facilities.

-As of May 2025, the station has the lowest ridership of all DART light rail stations, with an average of 151 riders on weekdays, 117 riders on Saturdays, and 102 riders on Sundays.
+As of the 2025 fiscal year, the station has the lowest ridership of all DART rail stations, with an average of 155 riders on weekdays, 115 riders on Saturdays, and 94 riders on Sundays.